Fernando Meirelles

 Also Known As: 페르난두 메이렐리스

-Biography: Fernando Ferreira Meirelles (Portuguese: [feʁˈnɐ̃du mejˈɾɛlis]; born 9 November 1955; São Paulo) is a Brazilian film director, producer and screenwriter.
+Biography: Fernando Ferreira Meirelles (Brazilian Portuguese:[feʁˈnɐ̃du mejˈɾɛlis]; born 9 November 1955) is a Brazilian film director, producer, and screenwriter.
 He is best known for co-directing the film City of God, released in 2002 in Brazil and in 2003 in the U.S. by Miramax Films, which received international critical acclaim.
-For his work in the film, he was nominated for an Academy Award for Best Director.
+He was nominated for an Academy Award for Best Director for his work in the film.
 He was also nominated for a Golden Globe Award for Best Director in 2005 for The Constant Gardener, which garnered the Academy Award for Best Supporting Actress for Rachel Weisz.
-He also directed the 2008 adaptation of José Saramago's novel Blindness, and the 2011 film 360.
-In 2019 Meirelles directed The Two Popes for Netflix.
-In television, Meirelles directed and produced in Brazil the HBO original series Joint Venture.
-In 2024, he led directing work for the crime series Sugar and the historical miniseries The Sympathizer.
+He also directed the 2008 adaptation of José Saramago's novel Blindness and the 2011 film 360.
+In 2019, Meirelles directed The Two Popes for Netflix.
+In television, Meirelles directed and produced the HBO original series Joint Venture in Brazil.
+In 2024, he led the directing work for the crime series Sugar and the historical miniseries The Sympathizer.
+Description above from the Wikipedia article Fernando Meirelles, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Department: Directing